 Drawing inspiration from the foundation built during the civil rights and labor movements Roadwork Inc. emerged in 1978 as a national and international multi-racial, cross-cultural women’s arts organization.
 Over the next fifteen years, Roadwork was at the forefront of coalition efforts based on artistic collaboration among diverse communities.

 In 2000, Roadwork expanded its focus to the role of culture and art in conflict zones.
 In keeping with its expanded mission, the organization assumed a new name, Roadwork Center for Cultures in Disputed Territory.
 We see disputed territory as not only encompassing geo-political conflict but also addressing issues of race, gender, sexual orientation, class, and disability.
+In 2018, The Smithsonian Folklife Festival joined Roadwork in celebrating its fortieth anniversary as a D.C.-based multiracial coalition that puts women artists on the road globally.

 Found Sound Nation